Probing invisible particles with charm: Models

 We evaluate observables below the electro-weak scale and use the part of the effective Lagrangian,

 that describes the flavor off-diagonal interaction of an ALP with quarks.
-Here there are two coupling constants $k^{V(A)}_{12}$, which are a vector and axial-vector coupling respectively.
-The flavor-changing couplings in the up-sector remain scale invariant in leading order of the Yukawa couplings, see \cite{Bauer:2020jbp}.
+Here there are two coupling constants $k^{V(A)}_{12}$, which are vector and axial-vector couplings respectively.
+The flavor-changing couplings in the up-sector remain scale invariant neglecting small Yukawas (i.e. $y_b$ and smaller), see \cite{Bauer:2020jbp}.

 Various decay channels of ALPs are plausible depending on the choice of couplings and their existing experimental constraints.
 To obtain contributions to missing energy we follow the approach in Ref.~\cite{Bauer:2020jbp,Bauer:2021mvw} and consider only ALPs that decay outside the detector.
-The pseudo-scalar nature and the momentum dependent coupling are distinguishing features of this model that sets it apart from the other models we consider in this work.
+The pseudo-scalar nature and the momentum dependent coupling are distinguishing features of this model that set it apart from the other models we consider in this work.